bpinzone/TetrisAI/README.md

 We tried many, many iterations of our utility function.
 Writing the utility function was basically an exercise in [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart%27s_law).
 Want the tallest column to stay low?
 Jeff tries to build a flat board where he'll never be able to clear lines.
 Want the pieces to neatly fit together, not leaving any hard-to-fill gaps?
 Jeff will refuse to make holes even when he needs to cut his losses and leave some spots unfilled to prevent the board from getting too high.

 Our final utility function was ~~overengineered~~ very technical and full details are beyond the scope of this explanation; however, it had a few core priorities: have only one "trench" (a place for a long piece to be inserted), avoid "holes" (gaps in the stack of blocks), and try to stay in "Tetris mode", which is when the highest column on the board is no taller than 6 blocks (otherwise, Jeff enters "survival mode" and tries to clear rows).

+< while the final utility function was difficult to come up with, its not that complicated in the end.
+I made it more readable here: https://github.com/bpinzone/TetrisAI/blob/1b538f3a58230a975dd660724c21ac383fe49d95/board.cpp#L219   the key part is keeping a trench, and if you don't foresee a tetris, building up the second lowest position, and keeping it not too differrent from the highest position.>

 ![Tetris 99 screenshot with the empty gaps in the stack of blocks indicated as "holes"](public/holes-example.png)